-Hymns are usually sung at a flowing pace and visiting choirs are encouraged to follow this practice, which is also warmly appreciated by the congregation.
-Amens are sung, whether plagal, plainsong or melodic (e.g. Deus Tuorum Militum, Gonfalon Royal).
+Hymns are usually sung at a flowing pace, a practice warmly appreciated by the congregation.
+We generally do not add time at pauses; the organist should accompany all verses and make breaths clear to the congregation.
+Amens are usually sung, whether plagal, plainsong or melodic.